Dental cement

 Dental cements have a wide range of dental and orthodontic applications.
-Common uses include temporary restoration of teeth, cavity linings to provide pulpal protection, sedation or insulation and cementing fixed prosthodontic appliances.
-Recent uses of dental cement also include two-photon calcium imaging of neuronal activity in brains of animal models in basic experimental neuroscience.
+Common uses include temporary restoration of teeth, cavity linings to provide pulpal protection, sedation or insulation, and cementing fixed prosthodontic appliances.
+Recent uses of dental cement also include two-photon calcium imaging of neuronal activity in the brains of animal models in basic experimental neuroscience.

-Traditional cements have separate powder and liquid components which are manually mixed to form a viscous liquid.
-The liquid sets to form a brittle solid after application on the treated surface.
-More advanced cements, such as GIC, can come in capsules and are mechanically mixed using rotating or oscillating mixing machines.
+Traditionally, cements have separate powder and liquid components which are manually mixed.
+Thus, working time, amount and consistency can be individually adapted to the task at hand.
+Some cements, such as glass ionomer cement (GIC), can be found in capsules and are mechanically mixed using rotating or oscillating mixing machines.
+Resin cements are not cements in a narrow sense, but rather polymer-based composite materials.
+ISO 4049: 2019 classifies these polymer-based luting materials according to curing mode as class 1 (self-cured), class 2 (light-cured), or class 3 (dual-cured).
+Most commercially available products are class 3 materials, combining chemical- and light-activation mechanisms.